Skip to Content

 Anatomy and Appearance

 These species are very big birds with a wingspan of 10 feet and larger than a bald eagle.
 They have a black head and neck with white patches of feathers on their faces and underbelly.
 California condors’ color is leathery, and different colors range from dark brown to light tan.
-These species are large but can live up to 60 years- some birds even live to 100!
+These species are large and can live 60 years or more, among the longest lifespans of any North American bird.

 It has funereal black feathers covering a body weighing 8 to 14 kilograms.
 Their bare heads and necks are pink or yellow, sometimes almost orange.